Accounting» open the printable major» search for more Areas of Study

 After completing a degree there are a broad range of postgraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook at http://www.newcastle.edu.au/program/postgraduate/

-The following list provides typical examples of jobs available to graduates of a Bachelor of Commerce majoring in accounting.
+The following list provides typical examples of job titles that may be available to graduates of a Bachelor of Commerce majoring in Accounting.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, and some may require further study.

 Getting the Edge